A very important service that we offer here at Charlie’s Hardware that is sometimes overlooked is our Paint Mixing.

 Scotts Step 2 will help kill those pesky dandelions, clover, and other broadleaf weeds.
 At the same time it feeds your healthy grass to build thick turf from the roots up.

-Next time we’ll discuss Scotts Step 3 in the hot summer months.
+The next step, Scotts Step 3 should be taken care of in the hot summer months.
 And don’t forget to check out other tips & tricks in our Lawn Care Sections in the News Room.

 Charlie’s Hardware May 2016 Special of the Month: Roundup Extended Control 1.33 gallon only $15.97 after mail-in rebate!
 While supplies last.